bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

-Sends this item's data to a player or list of players, or broadcasts to all.
+Sends this item's data to a player or list of players, or broadcasts to all, then calls `onSync`.

 **Parameters**